If you’re heading abroad this summer, chances are you’ll be renting a car to help you get around, or even making the trip in your own vehicle.

 We stock thousands of winter tyres in both premium and budget brands, and we can fit them while you wait at your local Halfords garage, or right on your driveway.

-If you’re heading to Europe this year, take everything you need in one handy bag with the Halfords Motoring Abroad Kit.
+If you’re heading to Europe this summer, take everything you need in one handy bag with the Halfords Motoring Abroad Kit.
 It contains items you’re legally required to carry in most European countries, like headlight deflectors, hi-vis jackets, a warning triangle, and more.

 Be sure to research the motoring laws of your destination, to make sure you stay safe on the roads.
 You can check out our guide on Driving in Europe for more in-depth advice for driving on the continent or head to the government website for the latest regulations.